amandashlim/comp0034-cw1-g-group-6/app/markdown_files/visualisation_3.md

 The line chart visualisation is intended to address are the following questions:

     1. How has drug crime evolved in London over the two recorded years?
-    2. How does sexual offences fluctuate over the four seasons?
+    2. How does sexual offence fluctuate over the four seasons?

 ![Map](../assets/line_chart.png)